rainsummer613/slca/README.md

         - **desired_res**: *tuple*, the expected resolution for a saliency map.

-    * In `slca_parameters_range.json` we should specify range of values for **all** the parameters.
-If values of any of these parameters are changed during the optimization, they should stay in their range.
+    * In `slca_parameters_range.json` we should specify range of values for the parameters.
+If values of any of these parameters are changed during the optimization, they should stay in their range.\
+    **Imporant!** The default values for all parameter ranges are pre-defined in the code.
+You can use them if you want.
+Only the ranges for parameters that you specified in the config file will override the default ones.

         ```
         {